nebblu/ACTio-ReACTio/README.md

 ## Installation

 ReACT can be installed by following the proceeding instructions.
 If you experience any issues, please have a look at the [Issues tab of version 1](https://github.com/nebblu/ReACT/issues?q=is%3Aissue+is%3Aclosed).
-Leave an issue in this git if you experience any problems and we'll get back to you as soon as possible, or contact ben.bose@ed.ac.uk.
+Leave an issue in this repository if you experience any problems and we'll get back to you as soon as possible, or directly contact ben.bose@ed.ac.uk.

 We have also included a Docker file to run ReACT within a container.
 This is explained below.